Sustainability

 Environmental design practices

-• We are committed to carrying out recycling and reclamation programs to support the proper disposal or re-use of products, including furniture and electronics.
+• We are committed to carrying out recycling and reclamation programmes to support the proper disposal or re-use of products, including furniture and electronics.

 Modern Slavery Act statement